x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-screen-reader-to-define-rules-that-encrypt-or-decrypt-email-in-exchange-admi.md

 In the Exchange admin center (EAC) in Exchange Online, you can create mail flow rules (also known as transport rules) to enable or disable Microsoft 365 or Office 365 Message Encryption.
 This lets you encrypt outgoing email messages and remove encryption from encrypted messages coming from inside your organization or from replies to encrypted messages sent from your organization.

  **Note**: To learn more about message encryption, go to [Encryption](https://docs.microsoft.com/microsoft-365/compliance/encryption).
-Your organization must have [Set up new Microsoft 365 or Office 365 Message Encryption capabilities](https://docs.microsoft.com/Office365/securitycompliance/set-up-new-message-encryption-capabilities) to complete the tasks in this topic.
+Your organization must have [Set up new Message Encryption capabilities](https://docs.microsoft.com/microsoft-365/compliance/set-up-new-message-encryption-capabilities) to complete the tasks in this topic.

 ## Get started